-There's a lot to think about when buying new electronics, but if you want your new phone, laptop or other device to perform well on wifi, or if you want to avoid interfering with others' wireless networks – include this checklist in your planning.
+There’s a lot to think about when buying new electronics, but if you want your new phone, PC or other device to perform well on Wi-Fi, or if you want to avoid interfering with others’ wireless networks – include this checklist in your planning.

 If you don't have or can't find information from the manufacturer about everything below, check to see whether the device you are looking at is on this list: http://clients.mikealbano.com/

-The wifi standards 802.11ax and 802.11ac, also known as Wi-Fi 6 and Wi-Fi 5, provides support for some of the highest available speeds and latest technologies.
-There is no point in buying a new computer, tablet, or smartphone today that does not support at least Wi-Fi 5.
+The Wi-Fi standards 802.11ax and 802.11ac , also known as Wi-Fi 6 and Wi-Fi 5, give you support for the highest available speeds and many of the latest technologies.
+There is no point in buying a PC, mobile phone or tablet today that does not support at least Wi-Fi 5.

-Tthe vast majority of devices will be backwards compatible with the older wifi standards.
-This means that they can also be used with older routers and wireless networks, although performance is not as good as when every party supports the latest standard.
+The vast majority of new gadgets will also be backwards compatible with the older wifi standards.
+This means that they can also be used with older routers and wireless networks, although it does not give as good performance as when all links are up to the latest standard.

 Also check what is the maximum connection speed for your device.
 It should be at least:

-Many such devices will only support Wi-Fi 4, also known as 802.11n.
+Many such gadgets only support Wi-Fi 4, also known as 802.11n.
 This also applies to DIY technology products such as Raspberry Pi and Arduino.
-As long as you do not expect high speeds from these devices, and you make sure that they are placed for optimal coverage in your home, this is not a problem.
+As long as you do not expect very high speeds from the gadget, and you ensure that it is placed in the home so that it has good coverage, this is not a problem.

-Pay particular attention to devices intended for use in or near the bathroom, such as smart scales, because most bathrooms have poor conditions for wireless coverage.
-Floor heating, steel reinforcement in walls, and so on can make for poor coverage.
+Pay particular attention to gadgets intended for use in the bathroom, such as smart bathroom scales, because most bathrooms have poor conditions for wifi signals.
+Floor heating, steel reinforcement in walls and so on can make for poor coverage.

 Therefore, it is extra important to make sure that any smart devices in the bathroom do not become bad apples that ruin the network.

-Any device you want to be able to move around with should support the 802.11k, r, and v standards.
-This will provide better handling as you move between multiple access points/hotspots on the same network, both when you have a network with multiple access points at home, such as eero or Zyxel MPro Mesh, and not least when the client is used with public wireless networks or workplace wifi
+All gadgets you want to be able to move around with should have support for the standards 802.11k, r and v.
+This will ensure better transitions when you move between several access points/access points on the same network – this applies both if you have a network with several access points at home, for example eero or Zyxel MPro Mesh – and not least when the client is used in public networks and wireless networks in the workplace.

 You can read more about these standards and support for them in Apple iOS products here.